ajiteshrastogi/Guess-the-Number/README.md

 A simple web-based game where the player tries to guess a randomly generated number within a certain range and number of attempts.

 ## Live Demo
-Play the game online: [https://guess-the-number-three.vercel.app/](Click here)
+Play the game online: [Click here](https://guess-the-number-three.vercel.app/)

 ## How to Play
 1. The game generates a random number within a specified range (e.g., 1 to 100).